natejamesgithub/automated-portfolio-rebalancer/README.md

-# Automated Stock Portfolio Rebalancer
+# 📈 Automated Stock Portfolio Rebalancer

-🚀 **Work In Progress**

-This Python tool tracks your stock portfolio and automatically suggests trades to keep your asset allocation balanced.
+A Python + Flask web app that tracks your stock portfolio (via Alpaca API or CSV) and suggests trades to rebalance your asset allocation in real-time.

 ---

-## Features (Planned)
+## ✅ Current Features

-- Track current portfolio holdings and prices
+- 🔄 Fetch live holdings via Alpaca or from local CSV
+- 💰 Pull real-time prices via Yahoo Finance
-- Define target asset allocation percentages
+- 🧮 Calculate current vs. target allocation
-- Suggest buy/sell trades to rebalance portfolio
+- 📊 Generate buy/sell recommendations to rebalance
-- Optional integration with Alpaca / Robinhood APIs for automated trading
-- User-friendly CLI or web interface (TBD)
+- 🌐 Flask-based web interface to interact with everything

 ---

+## 🚧 Upcoming Enhancements

+- ☁️ Deploy to the web (Render/Heroku/Vercel)

+---

-## Getting Started
+## 🧑‍💻 Getting Started

 1. Clone this repo
 2. Create and activate a virtual environment: